vankampen92/CPGPLOT/README.md

      + ~/PROJECT_CPGPLOT_EXAMPLES/PLOT -G29 ?

      and see the different available graphic formats in which plots can be saved.
-Notice that sometimes the value for these input arguments is overriden by the internal program code.
-When this happens, it is for a good reason.
-Please check the code to understand why.
-If you are in mood, make moodfications at your own risk.
+The value for these input arguments can be overriden by the internal program code.
+You may have a good reason to do it, for instance, the necessity to produce several plots with different parameters as program executions proceeds.
+If you are in the mood, make moodfications at your own risk.
 Be creative.

 ### Contribution guidelines ###